 Ways for How to Share an Access Database with Multiple Users?

-Here are the methods that we will discuss one by one to share access database:
+Here are the methods that we will discuss one by one to share Access database with multiple users:

 Method 1: Share Data By Using Network Folders

 Share Data By Using Network Folders is the simplest option to share Access Database and has the least requirements.
 In this method database file is stored on a shared network drive and all users share the database file simultaneously.

 This method has some limitations too, like reliability and availability.
 Mainly when multiple users modify the data; since all database objects are shared.
 This sharing technique also diminishes the performance as all the database objects are sent across the network.

 Steps to Share a Database Using Network Folder: